Choice, Freedom, and Responsibility

 Consequences

 We tend to think of agency as a personal matter.
-Often overlooked, however, is the fact that choices have consequences.
-We are free to consider our options, to make choices, and to act, but once an action has been taken we are not free from its consequences.
+But we sometimes forget that choices have consequences.
+We are free to consider our options, to make choices, and to act, but once an action has been taken, we are not free from its consequences.
 An astronaut, for example, makes the choice to enter the rocket.
 He can withdraw any time before the rocket fuel is ignited, but once it is, he is bound by the consequences of his choice.
 We reap what we sew (see Galatians 6:7–9).
 Actions have consequences.

 Responsibility, Accountability, and Authority

-Responsibility is an agreement between two or more people for the purpose of achieving a desired result.
+Responsibility is an agreement between two or more people for the purpose of achieving desired results.
 The expected results should be mutually understood and accepted by all parties.

 Accountability is a consequence of assigned responsibility.
-When a person has the responsibility over a given task, he must answer for achieving the desired result.
+When a person has responsibility over a given task, he must answer to achieve the desired result.

 Authority is the ability given to a person to complete the assigned responsibility.
 It includes access to the appropriate resources (personnel, money, equipment, etc.) to complete the job.

 It is important that these three elements be in balance.
 A manager must assign responsibility, hold the person accountable, and delegate the proper authority.
-How does this relate to you if you wish to take control of your life and make significant changes?
+How does this relate to you if you wish to take control of your life and make intentional choices?
 You need to

 • take personal responsibility for your actions and the direction of your life.